Adaptive, locally-linear models of complex dynamics: Posture dynamics of C. elegans

 \section{Posture dynamics of \emph{C.~\MakeLowercase{elegans}}}

-The posture dynamics of the nematode \emph{C.~elegans} is accurately represented by a low-dimensional time series of ``eigenworm'' projections \cite{Stephens2008}, Fig.\,(\ref{fig:Panel3}A), though a quantitative understanding of the behaviors in these dynamics remains a topic of active research \cite{Brown2013,Yemini2013,Broekmans2016,Liu2018}.
+The posture dynamics of the nematode \emph{C.~elegans} is accurately represented by a low dimensional time series of ``eigenworm'' projections \cite{Stephens2008}, Fig.\,(\ref{fig:Panel3}A), though a quantitative understanding of the behaviors in these dynamics remains a topic of active research \cite{Brown2013,Yemini2013,Broekmans2016,Liu2018}.
 More broadly, principled behavioral analysis is the focus of multiple recent advances in the video imaging of unconstrained movement across a variety of organisms \cite{Berman2014a,Berman2016,Berman2018,Klibaite2018,Calhoun2017,Wiltschko2015,Han2018,Szigeti2015,Todd2017,Bruno2017}.
 Here, we apply adaptive locally-linear analysis to the eigenworm time series and find short model window lengths ranging from approximately $0.6\,{\rm s}$ to $1.2\,{\rm s}$, Fig.\,(\ref{fig:Panel3}B).
 Notably the median model window size is similar to the duration of half a worm's body wave suggesting that the body wave dynamics provide an important timescale of movement control.

 Likelihood-based model clustering reveals that forward crawling separates from other worm behaviors at the top level of the hierarchy, Fig.\,(\ref{fig:Panel3}C).
 At a finer scale, forward crawling breaks into faster and slower models, while turns and reversals emerge from the other branch.
 To clarify the structure of the model space we leverage the interpretability of the eigenworm projections where the first two modes ($a_1$ and $a_2$) capture a primary body wave oscillation with phase velocity $\omega=-\frac{d} {dt} \tan^{-1}{(a_2/a_1)}$ while a third projection $a_3$ captures broad body turns \cite{Stephens2008}.
 In Fig.\,(\ref{fig:Panel3}D) we show $\omega$ and $a_3$ for each cluster.
+We note that there are a few low amplitude positive phase velocities in the reversal branch: the adaptive segmentation detects a dynamical break when the worm starts slowing down in preparation for a reversal, and those first frames are included in the reversal window.
+We note that changes in the activity of AIB, RIB and AVB neurons also precede the reversal event \cite{Kato2015}.
+Further examination of the agreement between model clusters and behavioral states is provided in in Fig.\,(S2).
 At a coarse level, the canonical behavioral states described since the earliest observations of the movements of \emph{C.~elegans} \cite{Croll1975,Schwarz2015} are identified here using data-driven, quantitative methods.